pedromgsanches/py_pgsql_dict_writer/README.md

 # py_pgsql_dict_writer
 Script to write python dictionaries into a PostgreSQL database.
-I wrote this to work as a module for a in house monitoring solution in a TimeScale database.
+I wrote this to work as a module for a in house monitoring solution in a PostgreSQL/TimeScale database.

 ## Usage
 ### Edit config.json